Close-up of natural wood grain rings forming a textured, concentric pattern.

 COURSES TAUGHT:

-Carole Clements is Associate Professor of Contemplative Psychology at Naropa University in Boulder, Colorado, teaching graduate and undergraduate courses in Human Sexuality, Dynamics of Intimate Relationships, Erotic Intelligence and Sexual Narratives.
-Carole is also a contemplatively trained LGBTQIA+ informed, inclusive, and responsive therapist in private practice, specializing in issues of gender and sexuality for monogamous and consensually non-monogamous partnerships and relationship constellations.
-Carole identifies as queer and prefers the pronouns they/them/their for multiplicity sake.
-[Multiplicity (n) the quality of being multiple, manifold, or various; a state of being many, or multiplex; the condition of being numerous.]
+Carole Clements (they/them) is Professor of Psychology at Naropa University teaching graduate and undergraduate courses related to gender, sexuality, and intimate relationships within sociopolitical and multicultural contexts, centering complexity and difference.
+Carole is also an LGBTQIA+ informed, inclusive, and responsive contemplative psychotherapist in private practice, specializing in gender, sexuality, and relational dynamics for monogamous and consensually non-monogamous, straight and kinky, partnerships and relationship constellations.
+Carole identifies as queer and uses the pronouns “they/them” to emphasize multiplicity, given that “multiplicity” is defined as “the quality of being multiple, manifold, various, multiplex, or numerous”.

 PUBLICATIONS:

-• Clements, C. L. (Forthcoming).
-Sex positivity and White-sex supremacy: Ending complicity in Black body erasure.
-Book series on Leading Conversations in Black Sexualities and Identities.
+• Clements, C. L. (2024).
+Sex positivity and white-sex supremacy: Ending complicity in Black body erasure.
 Routledge.

 • Madrone, S. & Clements, C. L. (2021).
 Interrogating whiteness as an effective method of decolonizing sexuality research.
-In M. Marzullo, G. Herdt, & N. Polen-Petit (Eds.), Locating critical sexuality: Forecasting the trends of ‘glocal’ sexual literacy.
+In M. Marzullo, G. Herdt, & N. Polen-Petit (Eds.), Locating critical sexuality: Forecasting the trends of ‘glocal’ sexual literacy (pp. 73–77).
 Anthem Press.

 YOU ARE READY.